wp-plugins/mk-simple-backups/readme.txt

 == Frequently Asked Questions ==

 = Where does the plugin show? =
 After installing and activating the Plugin, it will create a new page called "Backup" in the Backend.
 This page is nested within "Tools".

+= What does it do? =
+It allows you to create three simple Backups from your Backend: Active Theme, Database, Uploads The generated Files can then be downloaded and stored on your local Drives.
+After downloading, the plugin allows easy flushing of the server-side Files.

+= Can the Backups also be stored on the server? =
+It is not advised for two reasons:
+1. When your Hosting/Server breaks, a server-side backup might go down with it
+2. The sql Dump contains usernames for your wordpress installation, it MUST NOT be permanently stored on the server

 == Screenshots ==

+1. Default View

 == Changelog ==

+= 0.3 =
+* Plugin uses wp_upload_dir() to get uploads-folder
+* Plugin will attempt to remove the created files and folders when it gets deactivated
+* Plugin will create a .htaccess file within the backup directory, preventing it from displaying a file listing in the browser
+* Fully commented code
+* Bugfix for errors when backup can't be created

+= 0.2.2 =
+* Removed Clutter from the Read-Me File
+* Expanded Description and FAQ

+= 0.2.1 =
+* Added a screenshot of the default view
+* Fixed incorrectly generated SQL Comments

 = 0.2 =
 * General Clean-Up of Code